-A software code may be printed before the date; this indicates the version level of the software product at the time the manual was issued.
-Many product updates and fixes do not require manual changes, and manual corrections may be done without accompanying product changes.
-Therefore, do not expect a one-to-one correspondence between product updates and manual revisions.
+Edition 2 64739-97004, February 1994 Edition 1 64739-97001, February 1990 version level of the Many product upd manual corrections changes.
+Therefore ay be printed before the date; this indicates the e software product at the time the manual was issued, ates and fixes do not require manual changes, and s may be done without accompanying product e, do not expect a ondence between product updates and manual Printing History New editions are complete revisions of the manual.
+The date on the title page changes only when a new edition is published.